Preparing to Implement Personalized Search

 title A product's name is limited to 150 characters and is truncated if the value exceeds this limit.

-image_link The URL for a product's main image cannot exceed 2,000 characters.
+image_link The URL for a product's main image must begin with https:// or http:// and cannot exceed 2,000 characters.
+Any commas and spaces that are natively part of the URL must have proper UTF-8 URL encoding.

-link The URL for a product's detail page cannot exceed 2,000 characters.
+link The URL for a product's detail page must begin with https:// or http:// and cannot exceed 2,000 characters.
+Any commas and spaces that are natively part of the URL must have proper UTF-8 URL encoding.

 description Ensure that each value accurately describes the product and is not placeholder text.
-The character limit is 5,000, and is truncated if the value exceeds this limit.
+The character limit is 5,000, and the value is truncated if it exceeds this limit.

 product_type Use only a greater-than symbol (>) to indicate the hierarchy of the full path of a category to which a product belongs.
 Each segment of the string can't exceed 100 characters, and the full string cannot exceed 750 characters.

-availability The value for this attribute can only be [Ii]n [Ss]tock or [Oo]ut of [Ss]tock.
-This attribute is required for Personalized Search.
+availability This attribute is required for Personalized Search.
+The value can only be [Ii]n [Ss]tock or [Oo]ut of [Ss]tock.
+See Maintaining Product Data Integrity for more information.

-additional_image_link The URL for an additional product image cannot exceed 2,000 characters.
+additional_image_link The URL for an additional product image must begin with https:// or http:// and cannot exceed 2,000 characters.
+Any commas and spaces that are natively part of the URL must have proper UTF-8 URL encoding.

-age_group The character limit is 200, and is truncated if the value exceeds this limit.
+age_group The character limit is 200.
+The value is truncated if it exceeds this limit.

-brand The character limit is 200, and is truncated if the value exceeds this limit.
+brand The character limit is 200.
+The value is truncated if it exceeds this limit.

-color The character limit is 200, and is truncated if the value exceeds this limit.
+color The character limit is 200.
+The value is truncated if it exceeds this limit.

-condition The character limit is 200, and is truncated if the value exceeds this limit.
+condition The character limit is 200.
+The value is truncated if it exceeds this limit.

-gender The character limit is 200, and is truncated if the value exceeds this limit.
+gender The character limit is 200.
+The value is truncated if it exceeds this limit.

-material The character limit is 200, and is truncated if the value exceeds this limit.
+material The character limit is 200.
+The value is truncated if it exceeds this limit.

 rating The format must be [0-5].[one decimal place] (for example, 4.9).